csswizardry/csswizardry.github.com/_posts/2026-07-15-web-perf-wednesday-001-spas-are-finally-becoming-measurable.md

 A lot has changed in web performance this week, which feels like a fitting point at which to start <cite>Web-Perf Wednesdays</cite>.
-The most consequential news is not a faster API or a new optimisation trick, but a change in what the browser can see.
-Chrome is getting ready to treat certain Single-Page Application (SPA) route changes as measurable performance events, beginning to close one of field monitoring’s longest-standing blind spots.
+The most consequential news is not a faster API or a new optimisation trick, but a change in what the browser can see: Chrome is getting ready to treat certain Single-Page Application (SPA) route changes as measurable performance events, beginning to close one of field monitoring’s longest-standing blind spots.
 Better visibility is welcome, but it will make otherwise familiar dashboards surprisingly easy